 Brief Description of Program Deficiency B.4.a.8. to effectively administer its special emphasis programs (such as, Federal Women's Program, Hispanic Employment Program, and People with Disabilities Program Manager)?
-[5 USC § 7201; 38 USC § 4214; 5 CFR § 720.204; 5 CFR § 213.3102(t) and (u); 5 CFR § 315.709] Objective Provide sufficient resources and funding for equal Opportunity Programs to meet MD-715 requirements.
-Target Date Dec 30, 2020 Dec 30, 2020 Completion Date Target Date Completion Date Planned Activity Planned Activities Sep 30, 2017 Issue Instructions to commanders to identify resources to support the affirmative employment, equal opportunity and special emphasis programs and establish local barrier analysis working groups Jun 30, 2018 June 30, 2018 Conduct a personnel services manpower study including affirmative employment/special emphasis program duties Fiscal Year Accomplishment Accomplishments 2018 (funding) to disc beneficial to clar funding.
-FY 201 sufficient human challenges with of the study is in ab 2018 The AF con included the duti emphasis program October 2019 the manpower requir The Director of Air Force EO met with Resource Management uss ways to fund EEO programs, etc. The meeting was iffy processes and procedures and a way ahead to pursue the 6.
-SAF/MRQ conducted a manpower study to determine if resources are dedicated to perform the EO mission.
-Due to IT capturing relevant and required data for the manpower report, eyance with an expected restart date scheduled for FY19 June aducted an Office of Personnel Services manpower study and es of the affirmative employment program managers, special m managers and people with disabilities program managers.
-The results of the manpower study are due and should validate rements for the AF affirmative employment, special emphasis, disabilities programs.
+[5 USC § 7201; 38 USC § 4214; 5 CFR § 720.204; 5 CFR § 213.3102(t) and (u); 5 CFR § 315.709] Objective Provide sufficient requirements.
+Provide sufficient resources and funding for equal Opportunity Programs to meet MD-715 requirements.
+Target Date Dec 30, 2020 Completion Date Target Date Completion Date Planned Activity Planned Activities Sep 30, 2017 Issue Instructions to commanders to identify resources to support the affirmative employment, equal opportunity and special emphasis programs and establish local barrier analysis working groups Jun 30, 2018 June 30, 2018 Conduct a personnel services manpower study including affirmative employment/special emphasis program duties Fiscal Year Accomplishment Accomplishments 2018 AccomplishmentDecember 2016.
+The Director of Air Force EO met with Resource Management(funding) to discuss ways to fund EEO programs, etc. The meeting wasbeneficial to clarify processes and procedures and a way ahead to pursue thefunding.
+FY 2016.
+SAF/MRQ conducted a manpower study to determine ifsufficient human resources are dedicated to perform the EO mission.
+Due to ITchallenges with capturing relevant and required data for the manpower report,the study is in abeyance with an expected restart date scheduled for FY19 June2018 The AF conducted an Office of Personnel Services manpower study andincluded the duties of the affirmative employment program managers, specialemphasis program managers and people with disabilities program managers.October 2019 the results of the manpower study are due and should validatemanpower requirements for the AF affirmative employment, special emphasis,and people with disabilities programs.